polyverse-security/apt/README.md

 ### Bug triage

-Software tools like APT which are used by thousands of users every day have a steady flow of incoming bug reports.
+Software tools like APT which are used by thousands of users every day have a steady flow of incoming bugreports.
 Not all of them are really bugs in APT: It can be packaging bugs like failing maintainer scripts a user reports against apt, because apt was the command he executed leading to this failure or various wishlist items for new features.
 Given enough time also the occasional duplicate enters the system.
-Our bug tracker is therefore full with open bug reports which are waiting for you! ;)
+Our bugtracker is therefore full with open bugreports which are waiting for you! ;)

 Testing
 -------